Understanding investment risks: A comprehensive guide

 Market risk

-Market risk, also known as systematic risk, affects all investments in the market.
+Market risk, also known as systematic risk, impacts all investments in the market.
 It is driven by factors such as economic changes, natural disasters, or geopolitical events.
 During periods of high market volatility and investment risks, stock prices may decline across the board, negatively impacting your portfolio’s value.

 Credit risk